nationalarchives/front-end-development-guide/development-guide.md

 6. Appropriate use is made of HTML5 form semantics (i.e. ```<input type="tel" />```) so that user agents can assist users with an appropriate input mechanism
 7. Good use is made of appropriate ARIA landmark roles (i.e. ```<form role="search"><input type="search" /></form>```)
 8. HTML5 form validation is used, supported by JavaScript validation for older browsers.
 This is covered in the JavaScript section of this document
-9. Error messages are clearly visible and associated (both visually and within the DOM) to the corresponding input
+9. Error messages are clearly visible and associated (both visually and within the DOM) to the corresponding input.
+This includes appropriate use of ARIA attributes.

 ---